ryanmorrow/vagrant-saucy/README.md

     % vagrant ssh

 That's it!
 Now, go change the world.
+If you would like to try out managing more than one server, [check out the multisite version](https://github.com/ryanmorrow/vagrant-saucy-multi)!

 ## File Tree